11 Singapore Celebrity Couples Who Found Love at Work!

 Felicia Chin and Jeffrey Xu got closer as friends on the set of period blockbuster The Journey: Our Homeland (2015), where they played mother and son!

-Their feelings however intensified when they worked together on Ch 8 drama Life — Fear Not.
+Their feelings, however, intensified when they worked together on Ch 8 drama Life — Fear Not.

-Last year, they finally revealed that they were seeing each other.
+In 2016, they finally revealed that they were seeing each other.

 Candyce Toh and Ang Junyang